 The authentication mechanisms available depend on how you are accessing InterSystems IRIS.
 InterSystems IRIS has a number of available authentication mechanisms.
 Some require programming effort.

 As a programmer, you are responsible for including the appropriate security checks within your code to make sure that a given user has permission to perform a given task.
-The authorization model is discussed in more detail later in this chapter.

-.
+Auditing.
 Auditing provides a verifiable and trustworthy trail of actions related to the system, including actions of the authentication and authorization systems.
 This information provides the basis for reconstructing the sequence of events after any security-related incident.
 Knowledge of the fact that the system is audited can serve as a deterrent for attackers (because they know they will reveal information about themselves during their attack).

 InterSystems IRIS provides a set of events that can be audited, and you can add others.
 As a programmer, you are responsible for include the audit logging in your code for your custom events.

-.
-InterSystems IRIS database encryption protects data at rest it secures information stored on disk by preventing unauthorized users from viewing this information.
+Database encryption.
+InterSystems IRIS database encryption protects data at rest — it secures information stored on disk — by preventing unauthorized users from viewing this information.
 InterSystems IRIS implements encryption using the AES (Advanced Encryption Standard) algorithm.
 Encryption and decryption occur when InterSystems IRIS writes to or reads from disk.
 In InterSystems IRIS, encryption and decryption have been optimized, and their effects are both deterministic and small for any InterSystems IRIS platform; in fact, there is no added time at all for writing to an encrypted database.